HolgerPeters/blog/haskell_by_types.rst

 `Typeclassopedia <https://wiki.haskell.org/Typeclassopedia>`_.

-To familiarize yourself with Functors and Applicatives, it is really great to write parsers with `megaparsec
+To familiarize yourself with Functors and Applicatives, it is really great to write parsers with `Megaparsec
 <https://mrkkrp.github.io/megaparsec/>`_.

 `What I wish I knew when learning Haskell <http://dev.stephendiehl.com/hask/>`_ by